Maximum size : 5 cm

 |TDS||36 - 215|

-The Checker Barb comes from western central Sumatra, Columbia and Indonesia in Southeast Asia.
-They inhabit clear, well-oxygenated water in small pools, streams, lakes, rivers and drainage ditches that are heavily vegetated.
+Checker Barbs are endemic to western central Sumatra in Indonesia in Southeast Asia.
+They inhabit relatively shallow, clear, well-oxygenated water in streams, small pools, rivers and drainage ditches that are heavily vegetated.

 Black Ruby Barb